-Taking on any trail with a 5% slope and higher depends a lot on how well your wheelchair is built, how experience you are on hills, and what makeup of the trail surface is.
+Taking on any hiking trail with a 5% slope and higher depends a lot on how well your wheelchair is built, how experienced you are on hills, and what is the makeup of the trail surface.
 I also recommend that you wear a seat belt when taking on any dirt trail.
 Several times my wheelchair stopped suddenly after hitting a solid object on the trail, and my seat belt kept me from being ejected out of my chair.
 Lastly, and this is really for all hikers, bring water with you.
 Not all trails have water fountains or bathrooms…

 My Trail Checklist